godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/gl_compatibility/fallback_to_native** = ``true`` :ref:`🔗<class_ProjectSettings_property_rendering/gl_compatibility/fallback_to_native>`

-If ``true``, the compatibility renderer will fall back to native OpenGL if ANGLE is not supported, or ANGLE dynamic libraries aren't found.
+If ``true``, the Compatibility renderer will fall back to native OpenGL if ANGLE is not supported, or ANGLE dynamic libraries aren't found.

 \ **Note:** This setting is implemented on macOS and Windows.